kgeoffrey/AutoHedge.jl/README.md

 A = \begin{bmatrix} -1 & S \\ 0 & 1 \end{bmatrix}, b =  \begin{bmatrix} Nf \\ N \Delta \end{bmatrix}, x =  \begin{bmatrix} B  \\ n_{1} \end{bmatrix}
 ```

-Similarly, we can add other Greeks, but for the A to be invertible and square, we cannot have an overdetermined system (more equations to balance than variables).
-Thus for each new hedging strategy we need to add a unique hedging instrument to the portfolio.
+Similarly, we can add other Greeks, but for A to be invertible and square, we cannot have an overdetermined system (more equations to balance than variables).
+Thus for each new greek we want to hedge we need to add a unique hedging instrument to the portfolio.
 We take Example #2, where we hedge portfolio delta, theta and vega:

 ```math
 A = \begin{bmatrix} -1 & S & f_2 & f_3 \\ 0 & 1  & \Delta_2 & \Delta_3 \\ 0 & 0  & \Theta_2 & \Theta_3 \\ 0 & 0  & \nu_2 & \nu_3